Social Assistance Summaries

 How many people claim social assistance?

-On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Income Support program in 2019, and 32,600 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers are similar to the previous three years.
-Over the longer term, the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace since.
+On average, there were just over 20,000 cases (families and single adults) and slightly over 28,000 beneficiaries (individual claimants, their partners, and dependent children) in Newfoundland and Labrador’s Income Support (IS) program in 2021.
+The number of cases and beneficiaries fell consistently through the 2000s, but has fallen at a slower pace more recently.
+Cases and beneficiaries of Income Assistance saw a steeper drop in 2021.

 - The data reflects the average number of cases and beneficiaries over the calendar year (January 1 to December 31).